emiliafrost/Note/PythonNote12.06.md

 ### file name: test.ipynb
 ```
-#user input username and invisible password
+#user input username and invisible password to sign in
-#if the username and password is correct
+#if it is correct, show hello
-#then the system output hello!
+#if user input wrong information for 3 times, system locked.
 #written by frostime

-#如果首行缩进错误，就会报错

 import getpass
 name = input ("please input your username: ")
-psw = getpass.getpass("please input your password: ")
+depart = {
+        'emy': 'admin',
+        'bob': 'member',
+        'cat': 'newer',
+}
+count=0
+flag=0

-#below is a switch-case function using a dictionary method
+#this is a switch-case function, saving user's information
 def login(var):
     return {
     'emy': '1234',